-Assuming you used docker-compose, as in the previous example.
+Again we assume you used docker-compose like in the previous example.
 To stop the containers use:

-sudo docker-compose stop
+docker-compose stop

-To stop and remove containers, along with the related networks, images, and volumes:
+To stop and remove containers along with the related networks, images and volumes:

-sudo docker-compose down --rmi all --volumes
+docker-compose down --rmi all --volumes

-Running occ command
+Running occ commands

 If you want to run an occ command, first go to the directory where your .yaml or .env file is located.
-Next, you are able to run any command referring to Using the occ Command, by entering:
+Here, you are able to run any command referring to Using the occ Command by entering:

-sudo docker-compose exec owncloud occ <command>
+docker-compose exec owncloud occ <command>